vygr/ChrysaLisp/docs/MACROS.md

 # Macros

 This document covers ChrysaLisp macros, what they are and what you can do with them.
-What can be said about Lisp macros that has not allready been said ?
+What can be said about Lisp macros that has not already been said ?

 When I first started ChrysaLisp I had never used Lisp in anger, just observed from the sidelines and thought "that's neat..." .
-One of the biggest features of Lisp like languages was allways macros.
+One of the biggest features of Lisp like languages was always macros.
 Not the text substitution idea of lesser languages, but the real deal.

 So what is "the real deal..." ?
 Sounds like some Lisp guys just smack talking